tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /example %}}

 After introducing the url as indicated, you will be directed to your intance's Jupyter landing page.
 Here Jupyter will request you a token in order to grant you acess.
-This token can be found in the same output line of your google cloud instance's command line where you look at port were Jupyter is being ran.
+This token can be found in the same output line of your google cloud instance's command line where you look at the port were Jupyter is being ran.

 <p align = "center">
 <img src = "../img/find_token.png" width="750">